MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$isarray1.md

-### Example 2: Filtering documents based on array fields.
+### Example 2: Filtering documents based on array fields

 We can also use `$isArray` to filter documents where the `promotionEvents` field is an array.